New mtu Series 4000 Marine Diesel Engines: Cleaner and Even More Powerful

 mtu Executive Vice President, Engineering & Operations, Dr Gerd-Michael Wolters: “We have consistently extended our technological supremacy”.

-mtu has also achieved technological progress on the tubocharging front: The new Series 4000 marine engines are fitted with 2 (12 and 16-cylinder versions) or 4 (20-cylinder version) mtu-developed turbochargers, delivering high engine torque even at low revs.
-The single-stage sequential charging system ensures optimum performance and acceleration across the whole engine performance map.
-The optimized match of turbocharging and injection, both mtu in-house key technologies, minimizes particulate emissions over the entire speed range.
+mtu has also achieved technological progress on the tubocharging front: The new Series 4000 marine engines are fitted with 2 (12 and 16-cylinder versions) or 4 (20-cylinder version) of the turbochargers developed and manufactured by mtu in-house.
+The TCs can be switched in in line with engine speed and the single-stage sequential charging system ensures optimum performance across the whole engine performance map.

 The latest generation of mtu’s own electronic management system, ADEC (Advanced Diesel Engine Control) represents a further significant advance incorporated in the new marine engines.
 Among other features, the ADEC unit has triple injection electronics (pilot, main and after-injection), which provide optimum control of the fuel injection process to ensure low-pollution, high-efficiency combustion.
 Additionally, the ADEC system allows remote scanning and Internet read-out of engine data such as the number of operating hours.
 For maintenance purposes the data can also be copied to another engine governor.